18 top big data tools and technologies to know about in 2025

 1. Airflow

 Airflow is a workflow management platform for scheduling and running complex data pipelines in big data systems.
-It enables data engineers and other users to ensure that each task in a workflow is executed in the designated order and has access to the required system resources.
-Airflow is also promoted as easy to use: Workflows are created in the Python programming language, and it can be used for building machine learning models, transferring data and various other purposes.
+It enables data engineers and other users to ensure each task in a workflow is executed in the designated order and has access to the required system resources.
+Workflows are created in the Python programming language, and Airflow can be used for building machine learning models, transferring data and various other purposes.

 The platform originated at Airbnb in late 2014 and was officially announced as an open source technology in mid-2015; it joined the Apache Software Foundation's incubator program the following year and became an Apache top-level project in 2019.
 Airflow also includes the following key features:

-- A modular and scalable architecture built around the concept of directed acyclic graphs (DAGs), which illustrate the dependencies between the different tasks in workflows.
+- A modular and scalable architecture built around the concept of directed acyclic graphs, which illustrate the dependencies between the different tasks in workflows.

 - A web application UI to visualize data pipelines, monitor their production status and troubleshoot problems.